iterorganization/Waveform-Editor/docs/source/yaml_format.rst

 Grouping Waveforms
 ------------------

-Keys at any level that **do not** contain a forward slash (`/`) define logical groups.
+Keys at any level that contain a dictionary represent logical groups.
 These are primarily for organizing the YAML file and do not affect the final IMAS path of the waveforms defined within them.

 .. code-block:: yaml